 This frittata has just a few ingredients and is first sautéed and then popped in the oven to finish it off.

-Quick and easy potato and basil frittata ingredients
+Potato and basil frittata ingredients

-- 700g of nice potatoes, peeled and sliced
+- 700g of potatoes, peeled and sliced

 - 1 onion, peeled and sliced